Trindade11/Spec-Orchestrator/README.md

 - **W. Edwards Deming** - For PDCA methodology
 - **Mermaid.js** - For beautiful diagrams
 - **Spec-Driven Development community** - For inspiration
+- **GitHub Spec Kit** - Original specification toolkit this methodology was adapted from: <https://github.com/github/spec-kit>
+- **Rodrigo Trindade** - Author and maintainer of this adaptation: <https://www.linkedin.com/in/rtcoutinho/>
 - **AI Agent developers** - For pushing the boundaries

 ---